Exclusive Lower Eyelid Rejuvenation

 The lower eyelid lift surgery is very safe as long as the surgeon takes an approach that is careful.

-Typically the incision heals to the point where you cannot see it.
+Typically, after lower eyelid surgery, the incision heals to the point where you cannot see any scarring.

-The age range for a person undergoing lower eyelid lift is 18-60’s.
+The typical age range for a person undergoing a lower eyelid lift is 18-60s.

-One can drive approximately 1 week after surgery.
+One can drive approximately one week after lower eyelid surgery.

-You can shower and bathe the day after lower eyelid lift surgery.
-It is advised not to have the shower stream directly on the eyes and to minimize soaking your head underwater.
+Yes, you can shower and bathe the day after lower eyelid lift surgery.
+However, it is advised not to have the shower stream directly on the eyes, and it's wise to minimize time spent soaking your head underwater.